TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.23.md

 ---

-So she kept fast by the maidens of Boaz, to glean unto the end of barley harvest and of wheat harvest; and she dwelt with her mother-in-law.
+So she stayed close to the maidens of Boaz, to glean to the end of barley harvest and of wheat harvest; and she lived with her mother-in-law.